xiaoqshou/xuyongjiande.github.io/_posts/python/2014-05-18-Python-BuildIn-structure.md

 * keypoints:
 	1. tuple can not change, you get more safety by using tuple than list if there is no need to change it.
 	2. if your tuple has one element, it must be defined like`tuple_example=(1,)` not `tuple_example=(1)`, the second one is the same as `tuple_example=1`, which defines an integer not a tuple, because '()' is a mathematical operator.
-	3. if one element in a tuple is an list, it must be known that the elements in this list can be changed.
+	3. if one element in a tuple is a list, it must be known that the elements in this list can be changed.

 ####dict